Last updated for the 2017-2018 Academic Year

 TAs may use supplies for teaching duties only.
 Most supplies are located in the main office mailroom.
 Some supplies are available by request only during office hours.
 Requests for special supplies should be approved by the Chair or the TA Coordinator.

 TAs may use copy machines to copy instructional materials only for courses that they teach.
 You may not use these machines to copy materials for courses in which you are enrolled.
 Take instructional materials to the Copy Centers rather than having students pick them up at the main office.
 The departmental copy machine does not require an access code number.
-You can also print to the copier or use the copy machine to scan items.
+You can also print use the copy machine to scan items.
 Other resources for printing are available on campus.
 Please visit this website for information: